Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 As resolution practitioners we advise clients, where appropriate, on the importance of speaking to each other before proceedings begin so that their spouse isn’t taken by surprise, either as to the grounds upon which the petition is being issued or as to the costs involved.

-There is a little way to go before “no fault” divorce becomes reality, and at the time of writing this article the bill continues its passage through the House of Lords and hasn’t yet reached the statute books.
+There is a little way to go before “no-fault” divorce becomes a reality, and at the time of writing this article, the bill continues its passage through the House of Lords and hasn’t yet reached the statute books.
 In the meantime, we need to look at whether the parties have been separated for a period of two years, if not, then we are probably going to have to look at petitioning for divorce on the basis of the other parties’ unreasonable behaviour.
-While this isn’t ideal in terms of keeping things amicable, if there is dialogue about the content of the petition it can help to keep things amicable.
-The ideal is to find a set of grounds which are acceptable to both parties and will allow matters to proceed on an undefended basis.
+While this isn’t ideal in terms of keeping things amicable, if there is a dialogue about the content of the petition it can help to keep things amicable.
+The idea is to find a set of grounds that are acceptable to both parties and will allow matters to proceed on an undefended basis.

 If you are contemplating separation or divorce please make an appointment with one of our experienced family lawyers to discuss how best to move forwards.